 Most plans that do not offer lump-sum payments usually offer an annuity by an insurance company.
 In many cases the employer will purchase a single premium annuity contract to provide lifelong benefits to the participants, but the annuity payments must at least equal the benefit promised to each participant by the plan.

-In some cases, a plan can be terminated by operation of law, where the termination is enacted by the IRS or by the Department of Labor (DOL).
+A plan can sometimes be terminated by operation of law, where the termination is enacted by the IRS or by the Department of Labor (DOL).
 The IRS may consider a plan to be partially terminated if at least 20% of the employees are laid off, in which case all terminated employees must become fully vested.
 A determination of a partial termination can be rebutted with certain facts, such as if the layoff is a normal part of their business cycle.
 An employer can prevent a determination of a partial termination by fully vesting the laid-off participants.

 Different rules may apply to other types of retirement plans, such as profit-sharing plans, 401(k) plans, stock bonus plans, and employee stock ownership plans (ESOPs) and profit-sharing retirement plans, where discretionary contributions must become fully vested.